SELinuxProject/selinux-notebook/src/xperm_rules.md

 Notes:

-1. Important: The ioctl operation is not 'deny all' ioctl requests (hence whitelisting).
-It is targeted at the specific source/target/class set of ioctl commands.
+1. Important: The ioctl operation is not 'deny all', it is targeted at the specific source/target/class set of ioctl commands.
 As no other *allowxperm* rules have been defined in the example, all other ioctl calls may continue to use any valid request parameters (provided there are *allow* rules for the *ioctl* permission).